nimbix/jarvice-helm/README.md

 https://docs.docker.com/registry/insecure/

-When using a registry outside of the JARVICE helm chart, it will be necessary to disable it in the JARVICE helm chart.
-This can be done either in an `override.yaml` file or via the command line with:

-`--set jarvice_registry.enabled=false`

-There is also a docker-registry specific helm chart if you wish to use that.
+There is also a docker-registry specific helm chart available for deployment.
 Use the helm inspect command for details:

 ```console